luarvique/ppa/README.md

 __You can discuss OpenWebRX+ features, problems, get news and support in the [OpenWebRX Telegram channel](https://t.me/openwebrx) and [its chat](https://t.me/openwebrx_chat).__

 This is the package repository for the improved version of the OpenWebRX online SDR.
 The new and original features available in this version of OpenWebRX:
-* Built-in FAX, SSTV, AIS, FLEX, POCSAG, ISM, CW, RTTY, SITOR-B, and SAM decoders.
+* Built-in FAX, SSTV, AIS, FLEX, POCSAG, ISM, RDS, CW, RTTY, SITOR-B, and SAM decoders.
 * Built-in HFDL, VDL2, ADSB, and ACARS aviation decoders.
 * Built-in DTMF, EEA, EIA, CCIR, and several ZVEY SELCALL decoders.
+* Built-in chat between receiver users.
 * Built-in MP3 recorder for received audio.
 * Built-in scanner.
+* Ability for the admin to see user connections and ban abusive users.
 * Background SSTV and FAX decoding with the browser for received images.
 * Adjustable noise filtering based on spectral subtraction.
 * Adjustable tuning step.